ChirikjianLab/cfc-collision/README.md

 [sudo] apt install libgtest-dev
 ```

-**Note**
-The script to automatically install the above dependencies is provided in "/script/install-dependencies.sh".
+**Note**: The script to automatically install the above dependencies is provided in "/script/install-dependencies.sh".

 ## Compilation and installation
 The core implementation is a templated header-only library.
 To use the classes, there is no need to compile but you could simply copy the "/include" directory to the specific path and link/include in your own project correctly.